A complete guide to commercial property value in 2025

 Location

 As the saying goes: location, location, location.
 Of course, city-centre properties are often considered prime locations.
-However, access to good commuting infrastructure, (including active travel routes), local communities and businesses, supplier networks and strong placemaking are all factors which may be important to prospective tenants.
+However, access to good commuting infrastructure, local communities and businesses, and supplier networks are all factors which may be important to prospective tenants.
+Regional markets are thriving, Bristol, for example, has seen average Grade A rents rise to £50 per sq ft.
+Walkability, bike access, and local culture are becoming important location factors as tenants seek more than just proximity, they want place-making and lifestyle value.

 How to calculate the value of a commercial property